avestura/AryanWPFTemplate/README.md

 3. Name your template and done!

 ## Description
-##### Animation.cs
+##### Animation
-This file is used for adding custom extension animations to the project.
+These files is used for adding custom extension animations to the project.
 There are already some animations defined in this file (for example: `HideUsingLinearAnimation()`)

 ##### App.xaml
 All resources are defined here.
 If you added any `ResourceDictionary` file, you shoud address it here as a merged dictionary.

 ##### Configuration.cs
 This file is used for saving config of your app to a file.
-For using this feature, simply define a Property in this class and call
+For using this feature, simply define a CLR-Property and call `SaveSettingsToFile()`.
-`SaveSettingsToFile()`.
 For loading configurations, call `LoadSettingsFromFile()`.
 Config will be loaded to `App.CurrentApp.Configuration`.
+`Configuration` is a partial class that has three sub-files containing Fields, HardOperations and Constants separately.

 ##### Extensions.cs
 Define your general extension methods here.